gwright99/gitops/README.md

 3. The now-mostly-separated-but-still-related modules became more complicated to look at.
 Resources within the module were referencing resources within itself but also inter-module resources.
 I noticed it was taking me more effort to keep track of what was coming from where.

 This problem may be somewhat negated by my choosing of better, harmonized names, so that future changes can be a simple "find and replace" but I'm not there yet.
 It may also be alleviated if I'm able to find a better reference technique (I have not found one yet).
 As of today, I'm leaning towards "mini-monoliths" on business-functionality grounds (e.g. mix IAM, Lambda, and S3 resources within a single module that creates a Lambda) rather than a logical division based on specific AWS services (e.g. separate IAM, Lambda, S3).

+The mini-monolith approach seems to be what Hashicorp itself recommends.
+In [this example](https://github.com/cloudposse/terraform-aws-utils/blob/master/context.tf), they suggest breaking up a traditional 3-tier web application into the following modules:
+* Network
+    * ACLs, NAT Gateway, VPC, subnets, peering, and direct connect
+    * High privilege & low volatility - these won't change often so it makes sense to gropu them in their own module to protect from unnecessary churn and risk.
+* Web
+    * ALB, ASG, EC2 instances, S3 buckets, Security Groups, and logging.
+    * Use a pre-built AMI (via Packer) with latest web application code.
+    * These are highly encapsulated (focused only on web-app) and have high volatility.
+* App
+    * ALB, ASG, EC2 instances, S3 buckets, Security Groups, and logging.
+    * Use a pre-built AMI (via Packer) with latest app tier code.
+    * These are highly encapsulated (focused only on web-app) and have high volatility.
+* Database
+    * RDS, associated storage, backup data, logging, etc.
+    * Highly privileged and low volatility.
+Not going to set up the db too often and not many folks should be able to modify these resources.
+* Routing
+    * Route53, Hosted Zones, Private Hosted Zones.
+    * Highly privileged and low volatility.
+* Security
+    * IAM resources, maybe Security Groups, MFA
+    * Highly privileged and low volatility.

 ### Issue 3: Single-Sourcing Variables
 I don't appear able to use variables when defining the `source` path to modules, so some hard-coded relative pathing is necessary to point the `main.tf` to associated modules.